randompersona1/ussplitter/README.md

 If you don't want to use docker, you will need [`uv`](https://docs.astral.sh/uv/) to manage the project.
 Then, install the dependancies with `uv sync --no-dev`.

-Currently, `gunicorn` is used, which does not work on windows.
-Replace it with a different wsgi server like waitress.
-For gunicorn, the run command is:
+To start the server, run:

-`uv run gunicorn -b 0.0.0.0:5000 -w 1 ussplitter.server:app`
+`uv run waitress -b 0.0.0.0:5000 -w 1 ussplitter.server:app`

 Do not use more than one worker.
 Instead of a database, pure python is used, meaning workers cannot share data.